jmk0811/CSE-416-Project-Client/README.md

   C.	Want to get some kind of reward, compensation, or collectibles.

 2. Volunteer works organizations, holders, who want to advertise their events and work opportunities to people.
+  A.	Creates contents and post articles (volunteer work opportunities).

 3. Admin who
-  A.	Creates contents and post articles (volunteer work opportunities).
+  A.	Approve articles posted from organizations.
   B.	Validates users’ submissions of paper certificates or photos in order to issue NFT certificates and points.
   C.	Manages and maintains the platform.